PyLink/PyLink/README.md

 # PyLink

-PyLink is an IRC PseudoService written in Python that might one day be a replacement for the now defunct Janus.
+PyLink is an IRC PseudoService written in Python that *might one day* be a replacement for the now defunct Janus.

 ## Dependencies

-PyLink is a serious WIP right now (it doesn't even connect to any servers yet!).
+PyLink is a serious WIP right now (it doesn't even understand the concept of users yet).
 Dependencies currently include:

 * Python 3.4
 * PyYAML (`pip install pyyaml` or `apt-get install python3-yaml`)